 The super-charged entrepreneurial activity of immigrants provides real and meaningful benefits to everyday Americans.
 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
-Such businesses also generated more than \$775 billion in annual business revenue that year.6 In California, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.
-Foreign-born residents currently make up 38.4 percent of all entrepreneurs in the state, despite accounting for 27.0 percent of California's population.
-Their firms generated \$20.2 billion in business income in 2014.
-As of 2007, firms with at least one immigrant owner provided jobs to almost 1.5 million Californians.7
+Such businesses also generated more than \$775 billion in annual business revenue that year.6 In Hawaii, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
+Foreign-born workers currently make up 20.2 percent of all entrepreneurs in the state, despite being just 17.0 percent of Hawaii's population.
+The more than 13,200 foreign-born entrepreneurs in Hawaii also create jobs and economic opportunity for U.S.-born workers.
+Their firms generated \$366.6 million in business income in 2014.
+Hawaii firms with at least one immigrant owner provided jobs to more than 38,000 Americans in 2007.7